zackmdavis/Category_War/where_to_draw_the_boundaries.md

 But you should _never_ say, "The choice of word is arbitrary; therefore I can say whatever I want"—which amounts to, "The choice of category is arbitrary, therefore I can believe whatever I want."
 Whatever criterion your brain is using to decide which word or belief you want, _is_ your non-arbitrary reason.

-If your desire isn't currently true in reality, maybe there's some action you could take to make it _become_ true.
+If what you want isn't currently true in reality, maybe there's some action you could take to make it _become_ true.
 To search for that action, you're going to need accurate beliefs about what reality is _currently_ like.
 To enlist the help of others in your planning, you're going to need precise terminology to _communicate_ accurate beliefs about what reality is currently like.
 Even when—_especially_ when—the current reality is inconvenient.
 Even when it hurts.

-(Oh, and if you're actually trying to optimize other people's models of the world, rather than the world itself—you could just _lie_, rather than playing category-gerrymandering mind games.
+(Oh, and if you're actually trying to optimize other people's models of the world, rather than the world itself—you could just _lie_, rather than playing clever category-gerrymandering mind games.
 It would be a lot simpler!)

 -----